sbcshop/GPS_RTK_HAT_Software/README.md

 Specifications Image(.jpg)

 #### Battery
-Just like the breakout board, the small metal disk just to the right of the ZED-F9R module is a small lithium battery.
-This battery does not provide power to the IC as the 3.3V system does, but to relevant systems inside the IC that allow for a quick reconnection to satellites.
-The time to first fix will be about ~26 seconds, but after it has a lock, that battery will allow for a two-second time to first fix.
-This is known as a hot start and lasts for four hours after the board is powered down.
-The battery provides over a year's worth of power to the backup system and charges slowly when the board is powered.
-To charge it to full, leave your module plugged in for 48 hours.
+A small lithium battery can be seen in the little metal disc immediately to the right of the ZED-F9R module, precisely like the breakout board.
+The key mechanisms inside the IC that enable a speedy reconnection to satellites are powered by this battery rather than the IC itself, as the 3.3V system does.
+When it has a lock, the battery will allow for a two-second time to first fix, however the time to first repair will be around 26 seconds.
+This is referred to as a "hot start," and it continues for four hours after the board is turned off.
+While the board is powered, the battery steadily charges and may run the backup system for more than a year.
+Let your module sit for a complete charge.

 #### LED’s